Master (soundtrack): Kannada

 The soundtrack for the Kannada version had lyrics written by Varadaraj Chikkaballapura and Rathee.
 One song "Putta Story" was released as a single on 2 January 2021, and the film's album was released on 11 January 2021.

 Hindi

 The soundtrack for the Hindi version titled Vijay The Master features lyrics written by Raqueeb Alam, Vimal Kashyap and Akshay Dhawan.
 It was released on 12 January 2021.

 Background score

 Lokesh Kanagaraj watched the final mix of the film score composed by Anirudh, before they attended the film's promotional event in Hyderabad, and praised his work stating that the "background score will take the film to the next level".
 After the response received for the film's musical score, Anirudh worked on mastering the film's tunes in order to release it as a separate soundtrack.
 The original soundtrack featuring the film score was released by Sony Music South on 5 February 2021.
-The "JD Intro" background music was featured during the title credits of Beast (2022) and Varisu (2023).
+The "JD Intro" background music was featured during the title credits of Beast (2022), Varisu (2023), Leo (2023) and The Greatest of All Time (2024).